Amua/CrypTool-VS2015/DEVELOPERS.md

 #### Building CrypTool

 Fire up VS2015 and open the CrypTool solution file **trunk/CrypTool/CrypTool-VS2015.sln**.
 Choose your preferred solution configuration depending on the desired language, for example "Debug_en" or "Release_en".
 Then build the solution, set "CrypTool" as start-up project, and run it.

+#### Building CrypTool Installers

+In order to build a self-extracting CrypTool installer executable, first you have to build CrypTool in the RELEASE configuration of the desired language.
+For example, if you want to create an English installer, you have to build CrypTool in the "Release_en" configuration.
+The following languages are supported at the moment: English, German, Polish, Spanish, Serbian, Greek, and French, with their corresponding language identifiers being "en", "de", "pl", "es", "rs", "el", and "fr".

+After having build CrypTool, go into the **trunk/setup** folder and run **createsetupdir1lang.bat en && createsetupexe1lang.bat en**.
+For non-English versions you have to replace "en" with the language identifier of your choice.
+If you want to create installers for all supported languages in one go, you can run **createsetupdirs.bat && createsetupexes.bat**, but don't forget you have to build CrypTool in the RELEASE configuration for all supported languages prior to creating the installers.

 ## Remarks